-Baby boomers, if you’ve been itching to reinvent your career and do something that reflects your real talents, I hope you will do whatever is necessary to seize the opportunity.
+Baby boomers, if you’re itching to reinvent your career and do something that reflects your real talents, I hope you’ll seize the opportunity.

 Do you want your life to look the same as it does now next year?

 According to a study reported in Prevention Magazine, “79% of baby boomers expect to work at least part-time well into their golden years.”

 The study revealed that “a growing number of adults are looking at their 40s, 50s, and 60s as the right time to start fresh in an entirely new field.”

 Craving a more fulfilling and meaningful career is one area of focus during midlife adjustment.

 This is the time closet authors, entrepreneurs, musicians or artists begin thinking about careers to match what they love to do in life.

 Women are well represented in this trend.
 Using midlife as a springboard to new experiences and ways of working.